rawskijon/academic-kickstart/content/home/talks.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Recent & Upcoming Presentations"
-subtitle = ""
+title = "News and Recent Lectures" subtitle = ""

 [content]